 Mode Jumper Position LASER SD: Standard-compliant Protective Automatic Laser Shutdown (ALS/APR) mode.
-In this mode, the TM-SFP Transponder transmits in the access direction at a rate that is eye safe so long as it does not receive from the access direction, and transmits in the WDM direction at a rate that is eye safe so long as it does not receive from the WDM direction. ● ● JP6 LASER EN: Normal operation mode of TM-SFP Transponder.
+In this mode, the TM-SFP Transponder transmits in the access direction at a rate that is eye safe so long as it does not receive from the access direction, and transmits in the WDM direction at a rate that is eye safe so long as it does not receive from the WDM direction. • • LASER EN: Normal operation mode of TM-SFP Transponder.
 In this mode, the Transponder transmits in the access and WDM directions irrespective of whether it receives.
-JP6 in the same LDx00 and having the same operating wavelength.
-(This jumper setting is sufficient for redundancy mode operation; there is no need for further configuration, e.g., software using CLI commands, etc.)
+9df •

-2. With the aid of Figure 38, locate Jumper JP7 and position it using Table 7.
+2. With the aid of Figure 39, locate Jumper JP7 and position it using Table 7.

 Mode Jumper Position NOR: TM-SFP Transponder to operate independently, i.e., in non-redundancy mode.
-JP7 RED: TM-SFP Transponder to operate in mutual redundancy mode with its companion transponder JP7 ••
+JP7 • 🖍 RED: TM-SFP Transponder to operate in mutual redundancy mode with its companion transponder JP7

-3. With the aid of Figure 38, locate Jumper JP8 and position it using Table 8.
+3. With the aid of Figure 39, locate Jumper JP8 and position it using Table 8.